 Master in Occupational Therapy

-«The European MSc in Occupational Therapy is unique.
-Approved in Switzerland, it is a truly international course that takes you to five European countries during the six learning modules, namely Great Britain, the Netherlands, Switzerland, Denmark and Sweden.»
+“The European MSc in Occupational Therapy is unique.
+Officially approved in Switzerland, it is a truly international course of study with six learning modules that takes you to five European countries: the United Kingdom, the Netherlands, Switzerland, Spain, and Sweden.”

 Claudia Galli, Head of MSc in Occupational Therapy

 The Institute of Occupational Therapy, together with four prestigious European universities, offers the European MSc in Occupational Therapy in English.

 - The European MSc in Occupational Therapy is the only MSc in Occupational Therapy of its kind in Switzerland and was approved by the Federal Council (the Federal Department of Economic Affairs, Education and Research EAER) in 2013.

 - In 2004 and 2010, the European Master in Occupational Therapy was awarded top marks by the Accreditation Institute of the Netherlands.

 - Due to its international orientation, it provides access to a unique international network in occupational therapy.

 - A Bachelor of Science in Occupational Therapy from a training institution approved by the WFOT or equivalent (i.e. holders of qualifications awarded in the 1990s by professional colleges that later became universities of applied sciences may contact the State Secretariat for Education, Research and Innovation (SERI) to obtain a UAS title on the basis of their previously awarded qualifications).